Browser does not support script.

 Leukaemia is a cancer of the white blood cells.

 Usually, people with leukaemia have more white blood cells than normal.
 These leukaemia cells behave differently from healthy white blood cells.

-Each type of leukaemia has its own characteristics and treatment.
+Each type has its own characteristics and treatment.

 For answers, support or just a chat, call the Macmillan Support Line free (Monday to Friday, 9am-8pm)